datalets/daats/README.md

 # DaaS Package

-This is a template repository, based on the earlier [baumkataster-data](https://github.com/schoolofdata-ch/baumkataster-data) project, which lets you create a quick API around your Frictionless [Data Package](https://frictionlessdata.io/)
+This is a template repository, which lets you create a quick API around your Frictionless [Data Package](https://frictionlessdata.io/).
+This could be useful in several ways: as a microservice for your frontend code, for integration with Web-based workflows, for more efficient access to larger datasets.

+This is based on an earlier [baumkataster](https://github.com/schoolofdata-ch/baumkataster-data) project.

 ## Getting started

 Place a `datapackage.json` file and `data` folder with your own data to start setting up an API.

 If you have not used Data Packages before, the easiest way to get started is to convert your dataset to a CSV file (or a set of CSV files), in UTF-8 format - which you can create with any spreadsheet program.

-Then use the [Data Package CLI](https://github.com/frictionlessdata/datapackage-py#cli) or [Create Frictionless Data](https://create.frictionlessdata.io) tool to generate a Data Package by clicking the "Load" button and then adding and defining the columns and metadata.
+Then, use the [Data Package CLI](https://github.com/frictionlessdata/datapackage-py#cli) or [Create Frictionless Data](https://create.frictionlessdata.io) tool to generate a Data Package by clicking the "Load" button and then adding and defining the columns and metadata.
 "Download" and place the resulting files here.

 ## Installation